juangsalaz/todolist-api/readme.md

 ## Todo List API create using Laravel framework

-I created an todo list app with Laravel as the backend, and this is the API as the backend.
+I created an todo list app with Laravel, and this is the API as the backend.
 This project still on progress, always update this project.
 Thanks

 ## How to install this service